-I.e. both activation and deactivation shall be tested in the upwards direction.
-The ramp rate shall be at least 2 mHz/s, i.e. a full activation from 49.9 Hz to 49.5 Hz shall be made within maximum 200 seconds.
-A faster ramp rate may be chosen, up to 8 mHz/s, i.e. 50 seconds for full activation.
-The test is similar to the ramp sequence in Subsection 4.5.2, but shall be performed with a slower ramp.
+FCR-D in subsection 3.3 where applicable.
+The test consists of a sequence of ramps.
+The ramp rate shall be at least 2 mHz/s, i.e. a full activation from 50.0 Hz to 50.5 Hz shall be made within maximum 250 seconds.
+A faster ramp rate may be chosen, up to 10 mHz/s, i.e. 50 seconds for full activation.
+The test is similar to the ramp sequence in Subsection 4.5.4, but shall be performed with a slower ramp rate.
+The test consists of a sequence of ramps illustrated in Figure 15.